Study in USA for Pakistani Bangladeshi Indian and other nationality Students

 These events provoked the American Civil War.
 To date, it is the bloodiest conflict on American soil, with more than 200,000 killed in combat and a total of deaths exceeding 600,000.
 In 1865, Union forces prevailed, thus consolidating the authority of the federal government over the states.
 The federal government then launched a complex process of rehabilitation and re-assimilation of the Confederation, a period known as Reconstruction.
 Slavery was abolished by the constitutional amendment, but former slaves and their descendants were to remain an economic and social subclass, particularly in the South.

 During the 20th century, the USA retail sector.
 The United State of America became the strongest in the world.
 They were the first to be pioneers in many innovative concepts that later spread throughout the world, including self-service supermarkets, inventory bar codes to facilitate the tedium of accurate counting purchases, “big box” store chains “, factory outlet stores, store club stores, and modern shopping centers.
-American consumer culture, as well as Hollywood movies and many forms of popular music, books and art, combined to establish the United States as the cultural center of the world.
+American consumer culture, as well as Hollywood movies and many forms of popular music, books, and art, combined to establish the United States as the cultural center of the world.

 Culture of USA for Pakistani Bangladeshi Indian and other nationality Students

-As, we all know that The United States of America is one of the most traditionally diverse countries in the world.
+As we all know The United States of America is one of the most traditionally diverse countries in the world.
 Almost every region of the world has influenced American culture, particularly the British who populated the country since the beginning of the 1600s.
-United States culture has also been shaped by the cultures of Native Americans, Latin Americans, Africans and Asians.
+United States culture has also been shaped by the cultures of Native Americans, Latin Americans, Africans, and Asians.
 Occasionally the United States is described as a “melting pot” in which different cultures have contributed with their distinct “flavors” to American culture.
 Just as cultures around the world have influenced American culture, today American culture influences the world.
 The term Western culture often refers largely to the cultures of the United States and Europe.

 They all very welcoming people as, most of the population is immigrants.
-They welcome people who visit as a tourist or the one’s who are international students on student visa USA.
+They welcome people who visit as a tourist or the ones who are Study in USA international students on student visa USA.
 Nearly all known religions are adept in the United States, their dress styles vary bestowing to social status, region, occupation and climate.
 Jeans, sneakers, baseball caps, cowboy hats and boots are some clothing items that are closely associated with Americans.
 The United States of America is a country with a sports mentality, with millions of fans who follow football, baseball, basketball and hockey, among other sports.
 Baseball, which developed in colonial America and became an organized sport in the mid-1800s, is known as the favorite pastime of the United States of America .
 As an international student, you will not get bore in USA, that’s for sure as they have plenty of places to visit.

 Food of USA for Pakistani Bangladeshi Indian and other nationality Students